 - PSC Stipends Funds requested for participant stipends.
-A stipend is a set dollar amount to be paid directly to the non-employee for participation. - PSC Travel Funds requested for travel costs for participants (i.e., transportation, registration fees, meals and lodging) while in ISU travel status.
+A stipend is a set dollar amount to be paid directly to the non-employee for participation. - PSC Travel Funds requested for travel costs for participants (i.e. transportation, registration fees, meals and lodging) while in ISU travel status.
 This would include travel to and from ISU for REU site participants and trip expenses for participants. - PSC Subsistence Funds requested for subsistence allowances.
-Subsistence is an allowance granted for housing and meal costs for participants.
-Where meals and lodging are furnished without charge or as part of a registration fee, the subsistence allowance should be correspondingly reduced. - PSC Other Funds requested for PSC cost types not detailed above.
-Each type of PSC Other costs must be separately identified and justified in the proposal's budget justification.
+Subsistence is an allowance granted for housing and meal costs for participants. - PSC Other Funds requested for PSC cost types not detailed above.
+All PSC Other costs must be separately identified and justified in the proposal's budget justification.
 This category is often closely scrutinized by sponsors; but could include participant tuition, health insurance, materials and supplies to be used by participants, and other costs to be incurred on behalf of participants.

-Post-Award Financial Process Overview/Accounting for Participant Support Costs
+Post-Award Financial Process Overview/Accounting for Participant Support Costs:

-- Sponsored Programs Accounting will establish a separate secondary grant line for federally sourced awards with amounts budgeted for Participant Support Costs - The PSC secondary grant worktag will be designated with either "PSC", "REU", or "RET" in the name.
-Example: 000000000/PSC-ECPE-SMITH - Indirect Costs (a.k.a.
-F&A costs) are not charged to PSC grant lines for awards with an MTDC base
+- Sponsored Programs Accounting will establish a separate secondary grant line for federally sourced awards with amounts budgeted for Participant Support Costs. - The PSC secondary grant worktag will be designated with either "PSC", "REU", "COE" or "RET" in the name.
+Example: 000000000/PSC-ECPE-SMITH - No facilities and administrative costs (a.k.a.
+F&A costs, IDC, indirect costs) are charged to PSC grant lines for awards subject to the Uniform Guidance.